sebamar88/furnistar-coder/README.md

-# furnistar-coder

-## Final project for the CoderHouse Javascript course.
+# Final project for the CoderHouse Javascript course.
 It uses:

 - Javascript Vanilla
 - Fetch API